 On the west side of the Baixa, the area known as Chiado – the nom de plume of the poet António Ribeiro and pronounced she-ah-doo – was Lisbon’s original upmarket shopping area.
 Many of its former stores were destroyed by a fire in 1988, although the original belle époque atmosphere has since been superbly re-created under the direction of eminent Portuguese architect Álvaro Siza Vieira.

 Chiado remains a smart shopping district, famed for its cafés especially along Rua Garrett.
 Of these, A Brasileira, Rua Garrett 120, is the most famous, once frequented by Lisbon’s literary set and now usually mobbed by tourists.
+You can also see a fantastic fado show in this area.

 Avenida da Liberdade and around